 Head Bolt(s)

 Head bolt(s) support the weight of the bell.
-This rusted bell bolt was especially difficult to assess because the bolt passes through the bell head, where it couldn't be seen unless the bell was taken down.
+This rusted bell bolt was especially difficult to assess because the bolt passes through down.
 A bell supported by a bolt like this is at risk of falling.